numaproj/numaflow/docs/APIs.md

 </p>
 <p>
 <p>
-None is used to indicate no persistence storage is needed for a vertex.
+None means there will be no persistence storage and there will be data loss during pod restarts.
+Use this option only if you do not care about correctness (e.g., approx statistics pipeline like sampling rate, etc.).
 </p>
 </p>
 <h3 id="numaflow.numaproj.io/v1alpha1.PBQStorage">